secretstartups/handbook/resellers/training/index.html.md

 - - -

-<span class="colour" style="color: rgb(0, 0, 0);">GitLab offers global, role-based training and enablement to help you grow your skills and validate your expertise in GitLab.
+GitLab offers global, role-based training and enablement to help you grow your skills and validate your expertise in GitLab.
 The GitLab Partner Enablement Team has created a robust program to support GitLab partners in selling, marketing, and providing services to GitLab customers.
-We offer training materials and prescriptive learning paths to support all roles within your organization including, accreditations for sales, pre-sales technical, and certifications for technical consulting services. </span>
+We offer training materials and prescriptive learning paths to support all roles within your organization including, accreditations for sales, pre-sales technical, and certifications for technical consulting services.

 ## <span class="colour" style="color: rgb(252, 109, 38);">Benefits of GitLab Accreditations</span>

-<span class="colour" style="color: rgb(0, 0, 0);">GitLab has a commitment to enabling our partners with the skills that they need to best support current and future GitLab customers.
-This includes offering a combination of GitLab Partner Accreditations for Sales, Pre-Sales Technical, and Customer Success roles, as well as offering GitLab Certifications for partners committed to providing GitLab services to customers.  </span>
+GitLab has a commitment to enabling our partners with the skills that they need to best support current and future GitLab customers.
+This includes offering a combination of GitLab Partner Accreditations for Sales, Pre-Sales Technical, and Customer Success roles, as well as offering GitLab Certifications for partners committed to providing GitLab services to customers.

 ## <span class="colour" style="color: rgb(252, 109, 38);">Learn at your own pace</span>

-<span class="colour" style="color: rgb(0, 0, 0);">At GitLab we value asynchronous working relationships, that's why all of our Partner Accreditations and Certifications are self-paced and offered online.
+At GitLab we value asynchronous working relationships, that's why all of our Partner Accreditations and Certifications are self-paced and offered online.
 Learn anytime and anywhere with access to our training system using your GitLab Partner Portal login.

 | Sales| Pre-Sales Technical | Customer Success |
 | :---         | :---:    | ---:          |